grandeurdev/arduino-sdk/README.md

 ## Why Grandeur Cloud

 Grandeur Cloud is designed keeping in mind all the challenges a hardware engineer can face in developing and commercializing a smart (IoT) product.
-We made available out-of-the-box APIs to integrate your devices and apps.
+We made available out-of-the-box APIs to help you integrate your devices and apps.

 Like you can put authentication for your product's users to make sure each user has access to its own data and no one other than the device admin itself should be able to interact with its device.
 You can store a humongous amount of data in cloud database to analyze and extract intelligent information from it and display useful graphs.
 You can also host your product's static website on Grandeur Cloud.
 Also, your hardware device can subscribe to events from your app and your app can subscribe to events from your hardware device and communicate data with each other in realtime.